andijakl/universal-beacon/README.md

 ## Windows 10 Example App

 The included Windows 10 example app continuously scans for Bluetooth LE advertisements.
 It associates these with known or new Bluetooth MAC addresses to identify beacons.
-The individual advertisement frames are then parsed for known frame types - which are currently the three frame types defined by the Google Eddystone specification.
+The individual advertisement frames are then parsed for known frame types - which are currently the three frame types defined by the Eddystone beacon format by Google.

-The app has been tested on Windows 10 tablets and phones and requires Bluetooth LE / Smart capable hardware.
+The app has been tested on Windows 10 tablets and phones and requires Bluetooth LE (BLE) capable hardware.
 Make sure your device has Bluetooth activated (in Windows settings and also in hardware in case your device allows turning off bluetooth using a key combination) and is not in airplane mode.

 Download and test the example app from the Windows 10 store: https://www.microsoft.com/store/apps/9NBLGGH1Z24K